root kernelsu android

 Install KernelSU via Kernel Flasher and Root Android

 The benefit of this method is that it’s extremely easy to carry out.
-However, its prerequisite is its biggest drawback- your device needs to eb rooted beforehand.
+However, its prerequisite is its biggest drawback- your device needs to be rooted beforehand.
 So in what case will it come in handy?
 Well, if you have installed an older version of KernelSU and want to update it to the latest version, then this should be your go-to choice.

 2. Then launch it and tap Grant in the Magisk pop-up.